MichalUrbaniakQA/TapMouse/README.md

 Game designed for the cats

 ## Idea
-As software tester I want to better understand what I testing
+As a software tester i want to better understand what i am testing

 ## Installation
 Clone this repository and import into Android Studio